crmne/paolino.me/_posts/2026-08-11-schematist.md

 sendfox_campaign_id: 2990216
 image: /images/schematist.png
 ---
+I want to make Ruby the best language to work with LLMs.
+Part of that is a great JSON Schema DSL.

 [Schematist](https://github.com/crmne/schematist) is a general purpose JSON Schema DSL that emits Draft 2020-12 schemas.
 Describe an API payload, a config file, a contract between two services, or the structured output you want back from a model.
 Trapping that inside another gem's namespace was a disservice to anyone looking for a great JSON Schema DSL, so it got its own name.

 ```ruby